hnoraa/jsTerm/README.md

 # jsTerm
-Little terminal emulator for fun
+Little terminal emulator for fun.
+Work in progress